 This article first appeared in The Journal of Wild Culture, September 23, 2014.

-WHITNEY SMITH is the editor of The Journal of Wild Culture, a retired foraging executive, and an avid appreciator of people who dress themselves up beautifully, possibly as a way of losing their fear of having their picture taken.
+WHITNEY SMITH is the publisher and editor of the Journal of Wild Culture, a retired foraging executive, and an avid appreciator of people who dress themselves up beautifully, possibly as a way of losing their fear of having their picture taken.

 With thanks to Debra Slack.